TomasBeuzen/BeuzenEtAl_2019_NHESS_GP_runup_model/LEH04model/readme.md

+##Dune erosion Model:

-## There are four routines here for using GP runup esitmates in the Larson, Erikson, Hanson (2004) model of dune erosion (http://doi.org/10.1016/j.coastaleng.2004.07.003):
+There are four routines here for using GP runup esitmates in the Larson, Erikson, Hanson (2004) model of dune erosion (http://doi.org/10.1016/j.coastaleng.2004.07.003):

 **LEH04.py** — this is the ‘core’ routine, with a single function that implements the LEH04 model